tylerhellner/Hearth/readme.md

 # Hearth

-Let the words flow from you into blocks of knowledge, sliding in and out of each other like engine cyllinders wrapped in a cool margin.
-Stare into the hearth, the warm illumination from which knowledge flows into a mind.
-The mind loosens its tension, its rapt valves perhaps seized shut by repeated cycles of focused intensity, as a welding torch narrowed to a needlepoint intensity stretches fine lines into interweaving webs of steel hands interlocked to contain the pressure pushing out, making all that wants to enter have to do so forcefully, bluntly,
+Words condense into blocks of knowledge.
+Stare into the hearth, the warm illumination from which knowledge flows into the mind.
+The mind loosens its tension.
+Its rapt valves perhaps seized shut by repeated cycles of focused intensity, as a welding torch narrowed to a needlepoint intensity stretches fine lines into interweaving webs of steel hands interlocked to contain the pressure pushing out, making all that wants to enter have to do so forcefully, bluntly,